Thorfinn Karlsefni: Vinland

 According to Grl., Thorfinn decided to go to Vínland at the insistence of his wife Gudrid.
 Leif agreed to lend the houses he built in Vinland, but was unwilling to make a free gift of it.
 Among the other settlers to Vinland was Freydis, the sister or half-sister of Leif Eriksson, who may have accompanied Karlsefni's voyage (Eir.) or headed an expedition of her own that ended in carnage (Grl.).

 The Grl. records that Karlsefni left Greenland with 60 men and five women, following the route taken by Leif and Thorvald Eiriksson.
 The Eir. writes that he took three ships with 140 men aboard, and describes the voyage in greater detail than the Grl.

 In Vinland, Gudrid bore Thorfinn a boy, Snorri, who was the first child of European descent known to have been born in the New World.
 Many Icelanders trace their roots to Snorri.
 The exact location of Thorfinn's colony is unknown, though it may have been the Norse settlement at L'Anse aux Meadows, Newfoundland.
 Excavations of Thorfinn's home in Greenland in 1930 revealed a deposit of anthracite coal identified as having originated in the vicinity of Rhode Island.

-The relatively few women among so many men caused internal dissension within the settlement, and inability to cooperate caused abandonment of the settlement in the summer of 1006.
+The relatively few women among so many men caused internal tension within the settlement, and inability to cooperate caused abandonment of the settlement in the summer of 1006.
 Thorfinn reached Greenland safely, but many of the settlers drowned when their ship was wrecked in the Irish Sea.